chrissherlock/inside-libreoffice/operating_system_layer/processes.md

     }
 ```

-If the process has been flagged to wait, then this waits for the child process to finish (via `osl_joinProcess(*pProcess)`, which blocks the current process until the specified process finishes).
+**Step 11:** If the process was terminated abnormally the application cleans up by destroying the termination condition variable, and frees the process structure.

 ```cpp
     osl_destroyCondition(Data.m_pProcImpl->m_terminated);